Cristo Re alla Celestia Favaretto Fisca/Lirussi 1950-52

 central panel of The Resurrection is surrounded by

 scenes and episodes from the life of Saint Francis of Paola.

 of the inevitable paintings by Palma Giovane here depicts four female

 saints, but has had a hole cut into it top centre for an icon-like

-image of the Madonna and Child to be inserted -
+image of the Virgin and Child to be inserted -

 probably some earlier miracle-working image.

 San Francis of Paola Heals a Possessed Man, one of the series of